 The LACDA owns 3,229 housing units of public and multifamily housing properties, located throughout the unincorporated areas of the County of Los Angeles.
 These housing sites help to strengthen neighborhoods, empower families, support local economies, and promote local achievement.
-Over 20,000 families have benefited from the programs administered by the LACDA, which empowers low-income families by providing opportunities to obtain affordable rental housing; employment and job training; youth programs; childcare; case management; and elderly assistance.
+Over 21,000 families have benefited from the programs administered by the LACDA, which empowers low-income families by providing opportunities to obtain affordable rental housing; employment and job training; youth programs; childcare; case management; and elderly assistance.

 The LACDA meets residents' needs by providing various services at the LACDA's housing developments located throughout the unincorporated areas of the County.
-The following resident service programs were offered to public housing residents during FY 2020-2021:
+The following resident service programs were offered to public housing residents during FY 2021-2022:

-- Family Resource Centers This program provided case management and clinical services to public housing residents, such as: family and individual counseling; academic and career counseling; grief counseling; supportive services referrals; child abuse and domestic violence prevention; and conflict resolution.
-These services promoted resident success and achievement.
-Service Area/Target Population: This program served 160 households at all of the housing developments located in the 1st, 2nd, 3rd, 4th and 5th County Supervisorial Districts owned by the LACDA and targets low- and extremely low-income residents that benefit from case management and clinical services. - Juvenile Justice Crime Prevention Act (JJCPA) The JJCPA provides case management and programs for at-risk and probation youth and their families at four public housing sites.
+- Juvenile Justice Crime Prevention Act (JJCPA) The UCPA provides case management and programs for at-risk and probation youth and their families at four public housing sites.
 Services aid the families in becoming more self-sufficient, thereby reducing the risk factors associated with juvenile delinquency.
 Services include: tutoring; social/recreation activities; mentoring; substance/alcohol abuse counseling; gang prevention; and community service.
-Service Area/Target Population: This program served 160 youth and families at four housing developments, located in the 1st, 2nd, and 4th County Supervisorial Districts owned by the LACDA and targets youth, ages 11-17. - Resident Services Programs - This project provided support programs to residents of the County of Los Angeles' public housing developments.
-Resident services programs included: after school programs; adult literacy; creative recreation; arts; youth leadership; senior/disabled services; workforce development; and housing community activities and events.
+Service Area/Target Population: This program served 120 youth and families at four housing developments, located in the 1st, 2nd, and 4th County Supervisorial Districts owned by the LACDA and targets youth, ages 11-17. - Resident Services Programs This project provided support programs to residents of the County of Los Angeles' public housing developments.
+Resident services programs included: after school programs; adult literacy; recreation; creative arts; youth leadership; senior/disabled services; workforce development; and housing community activities and events.
 Many of these programs were administered through the collaboration of community partners.
-Service Area/Target Population: This program served approximately 2,000 residents residing at the Nueva Maravilla, Sundance Vista, Harbor Hills, Carmelitos and Century Wilton Housing Developments, located in the 1st, 2nd, and 4th County Supervisorial Districts.
-The program targets low- and extremely low-income youth residing in the housing developments.
+Service Area/Target Population: This program served approximately 1,700 residents residing at the Nueva Maravilla, Sundance Vista, Harbor Hills, Carmelitos and Century Wilton Housing Developments, located in the 1st, 2nd, and 4th County Supervisorial Districts.
+The program targets low- and extremely lowincome youth residing in the housing developments.